randomtruffles/Dominion_League/rules.md

 <a name="6.4.1"></a>6.4.1.
 If you are in tier A, you may request an extension of up to 3 days.
 In all other tiers, you may request an extension of up to 7 days.

 <a name="6.4.2"></a>6.4.2.
-You must schedule an incomplete match with your opponent before you can request an extension for it.
+You must schedule an uncompleted match with your opponent before you can request an extension for it.
 Provide the date and time to your moderator when you request it.

 <a name="6.4.3"></a>6.4.3.
 If matches are not completed during the extension period, or an extension was never requested, you and/or your opponent may be dropped at your moderator’s judgment per [7.1](#7.1).